-The Role of the Compensation Committee
+The Role of Compensation Committee

-The Compensation Committee of the Board of Directors is ultimately responsible for determining the compensation of our executive officers.
-The Committee considers, adopts, reviews, and revises the various compensation plans, programs, and guidelines, and reviews and determines all components of each executive officer's compensation.
-In practice, the Committee reports to the full Board of Directors and solicits its comments prior to taking any action with respect to compensation of the CEO.
-Thus, although the decisions regarding the CEO's compensation are those of the Committee, they reflect the advice and input of the entire Board of Directors.
+The Compensation Committee of the Board of Directors is ultimately responsible for determining the compensation of all of our executive officers, including Dr. Morone.
+The Committee considers, adopts, reviews, and revises the various compensation plans, programs and guidelines, and reviews and determines all components of each executive officer's compensation.
+The Committee reports to, and receives feedback from, the full Board of Directors each quarter.
+With respect to Dr. Morone's compensation, although it is determined by the Committee, this determination reflects advice and input of the full Board of Directors, and takes into account the full Board's assessment of Dr. Morone's performance.